Collections, Artifacts, and Donations

 We have three different types of collections: the Permanent Collection, the Education Collection, and the Research Collection.
 When you offer to donate an artifact, our Collections Manager will consider which collection is the best fit for that item.
 Which collection it goes into will affect where it is stored, how it is categorized, and how we’ll use it to further our mission.

 For example, items in the Permanent Collection might be stored with extra attention and only displayed behind glass cases, whereas items in the Education Collection might be used for hands-on historical exploration, and items in the Research Collection might be used by museum staff and external researchers as historical resources.
-These are only a few examples - there are lots of factors that affect how we manage the items in our care!
+These are only a few examples - there are a lot of factors that affect how we manage the items in our care!

 The Scope of the Collections